ViSensEHU/nvidia_isaac-sim_ros2_docker/README.md

-# nvidia_isaac-sim_ros2_docker
+# nvidia_isaac-sim_4.5.0_ros2_docker
+!!!
+THIS BRANCH IS BEING DEVELOPED, but the docker imager builds ok

-Run NVIDIA Isaac Sim in a Docker container with ROS2 Humble and ROS2 bridge already set up.
+Run NVIDIA Isaac Sim 4.5.0 in a Docker container with ROS2 Humble and ROS2 bridge already set up.

-I work with Ubuntu 24.04.1 LTS and I found that NVIDIA Isaac Sim isn't running on it yet.
-Thus, I had to dockerize it over an ubuntu 22.04 image.
-Furthermore, I wanted to build an image with ROS2 Humble installed and the ROS2 bridge for Isaac Sim too.
+Check NIS_4-5-0 requiremente here: https://docs.isaacsim.omniverse.nvidia.com/4.5.0/installation/requirements.html

-Consequently, I share the Dockerfile in this repository.
+I share the Dockerfile in this repository.
 I hope it helps you!

 In order to build the image, you can either follow the steps manually or run the bash script ``build.sh``.
 Make sure to meet all the prerrequisites.<br>
 In order to run the container, you can run it manually as shown below or run the bash script ``run.sh``.<br>